 I did manage to get motivated to do a little work and sip on a little bit more coffee.

-Little bit later I finished off my guacamole with some gelatin.
+A little bit later I finished off my guacamole with some gelatin.
 Told you my eats were strange.
-What can I say I love my avocados and can probably eat just about anything with them.
+What can I say, I love my avocados and can probably eat just about anything with them.

 Michelle Day 18 recap –

 Bathroom: very little success

 Lori’s day 17 of healing recap: